Emi0689/GameOfLifeApi/README.md

 Requirements:

-It use memory and SQLite to work.
-So BEFORE to start:
+The application uses memory and SQLite to run.
+So BEFORE you start:

 1. You need to have .NET 7 SDK installed in the chosen server environment to work.